RefresherTowel/docs/statement/usage.md

    For actual control (e.g. temporary overlays), prefer `PushState` / `PopState` or `PreviousState()`.

 4. **Per-state timers are independent of `GetStateTime()`**
-   Per-state timers are controlled by `Timer*` methods and `time_source`.
+   Per-state timers use `Timer*` methods and underlying `time_source` objects.
+Once started, they tick based on the time-source, not on how often you call `Update()`.
-   They do not automatically match `GetStateTime()`; use whichever better fits your logic.
+   They do not automatically match `GetStateTime()`; in almost all cases you should prefer `GetStateTime()` and only reach for per-state timers when you need that extra flexibility.

 5. **Clean up when resetting**
-   - Use `ClearStates()` when you want to fully reset the machine.
+   - Use `ClearStates()` when you want to fully reset the machine’s states.
+   - Call `state_machine.Destroy()` in your instance’s Destroy/Cleanup event when you are done with a machine so that any per-state timers owned by its states are cleaned up.
-   - Use `StatementStateKillTimers()` if you want to globally destroy all state timers for all machines.
+   - Use `StatementStateKillTimers()` if you want to globally destroy all state timers for all machines (e.g. when restarting a run).

 ---